marijnh/Eloquent-JavaScript/20_node.md

 On ((Unix)) systems, there is a command line tool called `grep` that can be used to quickly search files for a ((regular expression)).

 Write a Node script that can be run from the ((command line)) and acts somewhat like `grep`.
 It treats its first command line argument as a regular expression and treats any further arguments as files to search.
-It should output the names of any file whose content matches the regular expression.
+It outputs the names of any file whose content matches the regular expression.

 When that works, extend it so that when one of the arguments is a ((directory)), it searches through all files in that directory and its subdirectories.